-The warrants in NanoXplore represent derivative instruments and are fair valued at the end of each reporting period using the Black-Scholes-Merton valuation model, with the change in fair value recorded through profit or loss.
-As at December 31, 2018, the warrants had a fair value of \$2,209.
-Based on the fair value of the warrants as at December 31, 2018, an unrealized loss of \$1,887 was recognized for the year ended December 31, 2018 (2017 - unrealized gain of \$3,697), in other finance income (expense) in the consolidated statements of operations.
-The table below summarizes the assumptions used, on a weighted average basis, in valuing the warrants under the Black-Scholes-Merton valuation model during the year ended December 31, 2018:
+The warrants in NanoXplore represent derivative instruments and are fair valued at the end of each reporting period using the Black-Scholes-Merton option valuation model, with the change in fair value recorded through profit or loss.
+As it relates to the warrants, a loss of \$251 was recognized for the year ended December 31, 2019 (2018 - unrealized loss of \$1,887), recorded in other finance income (expense) in the consolidated statement of operations.
+As at December 31, 2019, the remaining outstanding warrants has a fair value of \$5 (2018 - \$2,209).